MLB Expansion · Portland, Oregon

 FAQ

 One of the largest US markets without MLB.
-A stadium site secured. $800M in state funding authorized.
+A stadium site identified. $800M in state funding authorized.
 A city that has waited a long time for baseball to finally arrive.

 Peregrine falcons are native to the Pacific Northwest — they nest on the bridges and buildings of Portland itself.
 They're built for speed: the peregrine is the fastest animal on earth, diving at over 200 mph.
-No trademark conflict, no prior claim, no other fan community using it.
 And "Peregrine" carries a secondary meaning — a traveler, a wanderer — that fits a city that's been waiting a long time for baseball to finally arrive.
 If this community grows behind the name, it becomes something an ownership group would want to keep.

 Follow the accounts.
 Share the site.
 Tell me which Portland charities should benefit.
 Fan art, ideas, and good vibes all welcome — this brand belongs to the city, not to me.

-No. PDP is the official ownership effort and I'm rooting hard for them.
+No. The Portland Diamond Project is leading Portland's MLB expansion push, and I'm rooting hard for them.
 This is an independent fan project — complementary, not competitive.

 WeighIn